 Zane Gordon was the final individual track finisher, posting 20th overall in the 400-meter dash with a time of 50.11.

-Edward Yeboah, sophomores
+Edward Yeboah, junior

 Jack Barbato and